weishc/work-stuff/README.md

-I put some of my work stuff like pipeline tool or something in here.
+I put some of my work stuff like the pipeline tool and some toys in here.

 x0z7pchome@gmail.com